Polymer/tools/README.md

 }).then(() => { // ...
 ```

 In some cases you may need to whitelist 3rd party services so the Service Worker doesn't intercept them.
-For instance, to use Firebase Auth, you'll want to add the `navigateFallbackWhitelist: [/^(?!\/__auth)/]` option to your `swConfig`.
+For instance, if you're hosting your app on Firebase, you'll want to add the `navigateFallbackWhitelist: [/^(?!\/__)/]` option to your `swConfig` as Firebase owns the `__` namespace, and intercepting it will cause things like OAuth to fail.

 #### addServiceWorker()